How to Clean Vinyl Records

 Dry Clean the Record

 Dry cleaning a record takes only a few minutes and removes the microscopic dust that is caught in the grooves of the vinyl.
 Place the record on the turntable and turn it on so the record is spinning.
 Place an anti-static carbon fiber brush or velvet cleaning brush on the record surface at a 90-degree angle.
 Allow the record to spin a few times and then move the brush toward the center of the record.
-When the brushes tough the spindle, you have cleaned the entire surface of the record.
+When the brushes touch the spindle, you have cleaned the entire surface of the record.

 If you are concerned about spreading dust into the components of the turntable, use a record cleaning mat and steadily move the brush around the record in concentric circles.